Low-energy effective description of dark $Sp(4)$ theories: Chiral Lagrangian for degenerate fermion masses

 In the second equality we have used the property of the exact forms $ dL - L^2 = dL^3 - L^4 = 0 $, $ dR + R^2 = dR^3 + R^4 = 0 $, and applied Stokes theorem.
 Now we introduce the 1-form $\rho = \rho_\mu dx^\mu$, and use the leading order expression for the variation in $\rho$, $\delta \rho \approx dG$, to find the first correction the WZW action,

 This process can be repeated to iteratively build the full expression for the gauged WZW action.
 We simply find the variation in this first correction under local \spfour\ and determine the appropriate counterterm whose variation in $\rho$ will cancel it.
-We now present for the first time the particular form of the gauged action for \spfourc\ gauge theory:
+We now present the particular form of the gauged action for \spfourc\ gauge theory:

 with $L$ and $R$ given by (\ref{lrdef}).
 It should be noted that the previous expression is not just valid for working out interactions involving composite vector states.
-It is valid for any symmetry with the tranformation law \eqref{eqn:var}.
+It is valid for any symmetry with the transformation law \eqref{eqn:var}.
 This means that gauging the full \sufour\ flavour symmetry, rather that just the \spfour\ subgroup, allows us to characterize the interactions involving also the axial-vector quintuplet.
-We stress that the gauged expression for the WZW action allows to study number changing interactions that include vector states.
-If the kinematic conditions are favorable, i.e., if vectors and scalars are close in mass, this will affect the SIMP mechanism for DM freeze-out.
+We stress that the gauged expression for the WZW action allows studying number changing interactions that include vector states.
+If the kinematic conditions are favourable, i.e., if vectors and scalars are close in mass, this will affect the SIMP mechanism for DM freeze-out~\cite{Choi:2018iit}.
+We also note that the explicit construction of WZW including the rho mesons has allowed us to realize that two of the remaining $\rho$ mesons are unstable due to the AVV anomaly.
+Thus, not all (off-diagonal) $\rho$ mesons of the theory are stable as claimed in~\cite{Hochberg:2015vrg}.
+The generic expressions for the WZW term for $SU(2N_f)/Sp(2N_f)$ breaking have been previously presented in~\cite{Duan:2000dy} and for general coset space they are presented in~\cite{Brauner:2018zwr}.
+It should be noted that the use of Hidden Local Symmetry (HLS) has allowed us to use gauge invariance, thus fixing all free parameters of the Lagrangian shown in Eq.~\ref{eq:WZW_with_rho}.
+The HLS formalism in general holds for a complex representation of $SU(N)$ gauge group.
+We expect it to be valid also in our theory, however no explicit lattice tests exist.